 -Kororipo-Kerikeri Basin, Bay Of Islands

-This place located about 30 mins from Paihia near Kerikeri, Bay of Islands offers interesting historical sites, numerous walkways, river tracks.
-If you are fascinated by history, then a visit to Kororipo-Kerikeri basin could be a great adventure to gather some interesting facts about this region.
-Explore the Rewa’s Village to see the traditional Maori village and get to know about its fascinating culture.
+This place located about 30 mins from Paihia near Kerikeri, Bay of Islands offers interesting historical sites, numerous walkways, and river tracks.
+If you are fascinated by history, then a visit to the Kororipo-Kerikeri basin could be a great adventure to gather some interesting facts about this region.
+Explore Rewa’s Village to see the traditional Maori village and get to know about its fascinating culture.
 See the coastal village along the 800 m track to the Kororipo Pa Historic Walk.
 Along the north side of the basin, there are many picnic sites available for enjoying with the group.

 -Morere Hot Springs, Gisborne

 The Morere Springs Scenic Reserve is located across State Highway 2 in the North Island, which is around 60 km from the southwest of Gisborne.
 This place provides a unique opportunity for travelers to enjoy the natural hot mineral pools for a relaxing bathing experience.
 There are numerous walking tracks that can be taken here, especially the Nikau loop track which is a 20-minute track suitable for families and other groups.
 There are other tramping tracks that can be more challenging for more adventurous travelers, including the Mangakawa track and the Ridge Track which allows them to explore the diverse rainforest of this region.